Nalhin/Navigation/README.md

 # Navigation

-Real-world navigation based on open source spatial data and single-source shortest path algorithms
+Real-world navigation based on open source geospatial and pathfinding algorithms.

 ## Table of contents